aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 3. In tensorpack directory created under your project, execute ```ks show default > /tmp/tensorpack.yaml``` to examine the Kubernetest manifest file corresponding to the Ksonnet appliction.

-4. At this point, you need to verify that the ```prepare-efs.sh``` script has completed successfully and the data is staged on the EFS file ssytem.

-5. In tensorpack directory created under your project, execute ```ks apply default``` to launch distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example.
+4. In tensorpack directory created under your project, execute ```ks apply default``` to launch distributed training for [TensorPack Mask/Faster-RCNN](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN) example.

-6. Execute: ```kubectl get pods -n kubeflow``` to see the status of the pods
+5. Execute: ```kubectl get pods -n kubeflow``` to see the status of the pods

-7. Execute: ```kubectl describe pods tensorpack-master -n kubeflow``` if the pods are in pending state
+6. Execute: ```kubectl describe pods tensorpack-master -n kubeflow``` if the pods are in pending state

-8. Execute: ```kubectl logs -f tensorpack-master -n kubeflow``` to see live log of training
+7. Execute: ```kubectl logs -f tensorpack-master -n kubeflow``` to see live log of training

-9. Model checkpoints and logs will be placed on shared EFS file system
+8. Model checkpoints and logs will be placed on shared EFS file system